 Let’s do some Hot Wheels STEM projects!
-These simple science experiments feel like play, but kids will actually be exploring the physics concepts of velocity, momentum, and air resistance.
+These simple science experiments feel like play, but kids will actually be exploring the physics concepts of velocity, mass, momentum, and air resistance.

 There are two experiments in this post.
 I created recording sheets for both that include the full scientific method, and you can print them at the bottom of the post.

 Experiment #1: Heavyweight Race Track

 The purpose of this experiment is to answer the question of which will travel farther – a car on its own, or a car with mass added to it?
 Kids may guess that the plain car will travel farther because it’s lighter.
 It’s true that a lighter object requires less force to get going because it has less inertia to overcome.
 However, the heavier car will gain more momentum.
 Momentum is “mass in motion.”
 In other words, the amount of momentum an object has depends on both its mass and its speed.
 Which would be easier to stop – a pigeon on roller skates or an elephant on roller skates?
 Definitely the pigeon!
 So the heavier car will roll farther because it has more momentum and it takes more force to stop it.
 In this case, the force stopping the car is friction between the wheels and the floor.

 We used a simple ramp made out of Hot Wheels track propped up on blocks for this experiment.